Russell Island

 In terms of cultural diversity, Russell Island records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Russell Island's cultural diversity aligns with the broader area, with 83.2% being citizens, 73.7% born in Australia, and 94.4% speaking English only at home.
-Christianity is the predominant religion on Russell Island, accounting for 51.4%.
-Judaism, however, is slightly overrepresented at 0.2%, compared to 0.1% in Greater Brisbane.
+Russell Island's population was found to have cultural diversity roughly in line with the wider region, with 83.2% being citizens, 73.7% born in Australia, and 94.4% speaking English only at home.
+Christianity was the main religion in Russell Island, comprising 51.4% of its population.
+However, Judaism showed an overrepresentation, making up 0.2% compared to 0.1% across Greater Brisbane.

 Frequently Asked Questions - Diversity